prgJ/tp/docs/UserGuide.md

 ### 6.4 General
-This section will list all the commands available for general usage in the application.
+This section lists all the commands available for general usage.
-The actions here are all related to general usage.

 | Action       | Format, Examples        |
 |--------------|-------------------------|